pnaveen4u87/Cuisine_Classifier/README.md

 - Github for version control

 ## Implementation
-- Downloaded the dataset from [Kaggle](https://www.kaggle.com/c/whats-cooking/data).
+- Downloaded the dataset from Kaggle.
 - The data is in Json format.
-Read and stored it in dictionary and convert it to data frame in Python.
+Read and stored the data in dictionary and converted it to data frame.
 - Did the following feature selection steps using WordNetLemmatizer and regular expression
-  - Removed the punctuation
-  - Removed digits.
-  - Removed content inside parenthesis.
+  - Removed the punctuation, digits, content inside parenthesis.
-- Used rules to add Veg, Non-Veg information to the train data.
+- Used rules to add Veg, Non-Veg information to the training data.
-- Removed stop words and converted the words to lowercase using TfidfVectorizer.
+- Removed stop words, converted the words to lowercase, applied stemming and tokenized the words using TfidfVectorizer.
 - Converted the ingredients column after feature selection into TF-IDF Matrix using TfidfVectorizer.
 - Split the data into train and test data in 80:20 ratio.
 - Used different machine learning algorithm to find the algorithm which is having high accuracy in classifying the test data.
-- SVM algorithm performed better for the test data so used SVM algorithm to predict the food articles.
+- SVM algorithm performed better with 78.70% accuracy for the test data compared to Naïve bayes classifier and Logistic regression, so used SVM algorithm to predict the cuisine type.
 ![](Images/SVM_Metrics.PNG)
 - Scrapped the news food article from [BBC Website](https://www.bbcgoodfood.com/recipes/category/cuisines) in required format.
 - Converted the ingredients column into TF-IDF matrix like the data used for training.